PAPERS / PRESS / PRESENTATIONS

 - Michael S. Bernstein, Andrés Monroy-Hernández, Drew Harry, Paul André, Katrina Panovich, Greg Vargas.
 "4chan and /b/: An Analysis of Anonymity and Ephemerality in a Large Online Community".
 In International Conference on Weblogs and Social Media (Best Paper Award, Lecture Video)

 - Drew Harry.
-Designing Grounded Interfaces, invited talk at BostonCHI. video available
+Designing Grounded Interfaces, invited talk at BostonCHI.

 - Drew Harry.
 Information Spaces.
 Part of Experimental Graphical Chat Spaces in Connections, an MIT Museum Exhibit.
 Showing until September 2009.